siler23/MultiArchDockerKubernetes/docs/3-Best-Practice-go.md

 *Note: You know the drill.
 The cli hangs and the web page looks the same as for `outyet` and `small-outyet`, since it's the same app, so I've omitted images here.*

-Quit the app by hitting both the control and c keys (ctrl c) in the terminal/ command prompt / PowerShell
+**Quit the app by hitting both the control and c keys (ctrl c) in the terminal/ command prompt / PowerShell.**

-To check it's size I ran
+To check it's size I ran:

 ```
 docker images gmoney23/smallest-outyet